 The Power of the Arts is an initiative dedicated to promoting and advocating for the visual, performing, folk and media arts in Mahoning and Trumbull Counties.

 Mission Statement: To create and sustain a collaborative structure for the Arts and Culture community to effectively participate in our region’s revitalization and economic development and to positively impact our citizens’ quality of life.

 Board of Directors

-In 2009, under the sponsorship of The Raymond Wean Foundation, The Community Foundation, and the Youngstown Foundation, 250 interested members of the arts and economic development communities gathered at the Butler Institute of American Art to examine these issues.
+In 2009, under the sponsorship of The Raymond Wean Foundation, The Community Foundation, and the Youngstown Foundation, 250 interested members of the arts and economic development communities gathered at the Butler Institute of American Art to examine issues related to the health of our artist and cultural landscape.
 The Power of the Arts Initiative was born.
 Since that meeting, more than 1,000 people have engaged in achieving the goals of Power of the Arts.
 They come from all walks of life…visual arts, performing arts, literary arts, design arts, public service, community development and the private business sector.

 These people, organizations, and businesses understand the rich arts and culture heritage of the Mahoning Valley.
 They understand that our arts and culture infrastructure and pool of talent surpasses many communities twice our size.
 They understand the importance of preserving our rich heritage and the economic benefit that flows from that preservation and nurturing.

 The goals of Power of the Arts are threefold: